Free Shipping On U.S. Orders $75+

 When it comes to texture, there are several contributing factors.
 These include:

-Hair follicle shape –A hair follicle is a tiny tunnel that your hair strands grow out of.
-If your hair follicles are round, individual strands will grow out of your scalp in a straight line.
+- Hair follicle shape – A hair follicle is a tiny tunnel that your hair strands come out of.
+If your hair follicles are round, individual strands will come out of your scalp in a straight line.
 If they are more oval or oblong, your hairs will come out in a wavy or curly shape.

 These factors determine how curly, voluminous, and hydrated your hair will be without any additional aid from products.